posit-dev/publisher/web/src/api/README.md

 ### `/resources`

 Each class in the `resources` folder has methods related to its endpoint.
+Each method has a one-to-one relationship with the API endpoint on the server side.

-Example: `/api/accounts` maps to the `resources/Accounts.ts` module.
+Example: `/api/accounts` maps to the `resources/Accounts.ts` module and `GET api/accounts` maps to the `api.accounts.getAll()` method.

 ### `/types`